-• 13 Are any among you discour- Acts aged?
+- 13 Are any among you, discour- Acts aged?
 They should pray.
-Are any of you happy?
+Are any of 16.25 you happy?
 They should sing songs to God.
-14 If anyone is sick, let him call on the ^{Sir}{38:14} prosperity of a quarter of the world depends on the system that leaves two billion people in miserv.

-13. We know, through James' words, that the Church continued - and must continue today - Christ's ministry to the sick.
-Salvation includes

-In our countries money destroys hope in the Christian meaning of the word; life is considered as a fortune to be enjoyed by oneself, without accepting responsibilities, beginning with the transmission of life.
-Far removed from us, the safeguarding of our privileges involves, like a series of cascades, the unjust death of millions of people because of famine, oppression and wars.

-^{Mk} elders of the Church.
-They shall pray for him, anointing him with oil in the name of the Lord.
-15The prayer said in faith will save the sick person; the Lord will raise him up and if he has committed any sins, he will be forgiven.

-^{Pro} ^{28:13} 16 There will be healing if you confor each other.
+14If anyone is sick, let him Mk 6:13; call on the elders of the Church.
+They 38:14 shall pray for him, anointing him with oil in the name of the Lord.
+15 The prayer said in faith will save the sick person; the Lord will raise him up and if he has committed any sins, he will be forgiven. - 16 There will be healing, if you Pro confess your sins to one another, 28:13; and pray for each other.
 The prayer of the upright man has great power, provided he perseveres.
-17 Elijah was a human being like ourselves and when he prayed earnestly for it not to rain, no rain fell for three and a half years.
-18Then he prayed again: the sky yielded rain and the earth produced its fruit.
+17 Elijah was 1K 17:1; a human being, like ourselves, and when he prayed, earnestly, for it not to rain, no rain fell for three and a half vears.
+18Then he prayed again: the oil done by someone who has officially received the power for this sacrament (up to now, only priests can administer this sacrament).
+This in no way excludes leaders of the Christian communities from praying, from anointing, and laying hands on the sick.

-19Brothers, if any one of you strays Mt far away from the truth and another ^{18:15} gal person brings him back to it, 20 be sure ^{6:1} of this: he who brings back a sinner from the wrong way will save his soul ^{Pro} from death and win forgiveness for ^{10:12} ^{10:12} ^{10:12} ^{10:12} ^{10:12} ^{10:12} ^{10:12} ^{10:12} from praying, from anointing, and laying hands on the sick.
 When they do this with faith in the name of the Church, there is an increase in God's intervention in healing the sick, thus preparing them for conversion.